maheshkaria/learn-python/17/describe.md

 Day 17 - Topics
-- How to use OOPs ?
+- How to create a class